Wuncemoor/Wuncemoor/README.md

 Customization - Level and equip your hero and allies to fit the world you're living in.
 Nonlinear gameplay - The decisions you make matter.
 ...and much more!

+Currently in pre-alpha so only posting source code.
+Will release an executable once it's in alpha.